Myelogram of the Spine

 General Tips

 - Follow Doctor’s Instructions: Always adhere strictly to the guidelines provided by your healthcare provider.
-Each patient may receive personalized instructions based on their individual medical condition.
+Each patient may receive personalized instructions based on their medical condition.

 By following these steps, you can help ensure a smooth and successful myelography test experience.